If you’re scouring the market for affordable telescopes, you’ll find there are plenty to choose from.

 The Zhumell telescope is a 4.5” tabletop Dobsonian.
 It’s priced just right for its size and functionality as an inexpensive Newtonian with a good aperture for a beginner.
 While 4.5” might seem like a large size for the price if you’re comparing it to a refractor, it’s still on the baby end of the aperture spectrum when it comes to Newtonians.
 But, with its size comes portability benefits and optical quality is present.

-It provides great seeing quality since it’s a Newtonian, so there shouldn’t be any chromatic aberration especially if you can use quality accessories.
+It provides great seeing quality since it’s a Newtonian, so there shouldn’t be any chromatic aberration especially if you can use quality accessories for your telescope.
 Since this is a fast telescope with a focal ratio of f/4, the parabolic mirror which helps with clarity and sharpness is an excellent feature to see at its price point.
 It’s also excellent to see that the primary mirror is collimatable which will help with longevity.

 As a tabletop, it’s designed to be lightweight and easily portable, but portability benefits will be further determined by the platform you will use to put it on.
 With an alt-azimuth mount, moving the scope will be easily done especially with its Teflon bearings.